komoot/photon/README.md

 *Where do I save my file?* Chose the right geographical area, and if you create a new area remember to create all levels, like `france/iledefrance/paris`.

+Remember to check the test already done to get inspiration.

 #### Python

 They are normal python tests.
 Just check that you have two utils in `base.py`: